pika-org/pika/docs/usage.rst

 There are known issues that may prevent you from using sanitizers with pika.
 Under the ``tools`` subdirectory of the pika repository you can find the most recent suppression files that are used for CI runs with sanitizers.
-Similarly, under ``.github/workflows`` you can find the most recent build configurations (including sanitizer options) that with sanitizers, along with blacklists of tests that are currently known to not pass with sanitizers.
+Similarly, under ``.github/workflows`` you can find the most recent build configurations (including sanitizer options) that work with sanitizers, along with blacklists of tests that are currently known to fail with sanitizers.

 .. _malloc: